OpenScienceComputing/opendrift-sky/README.md

 Here are the SkyPilot files I used for running OpenDrift on a Kubernetes Cluster that was deployed by [Nebari](https://nebari.dev).
 Nebari pods run in the `dev` namespace, and Sky pods run in the `default` namespace.

+The OpenDrift simulation here runs 10 particles for 28 days using data from a ROMS model accessible through an Intake Catalog.
+The results are saved to an Open Storage Network Pod, which provides access via s3 with no egress fees (and no credentials)

 #### Install skypilot
 ```
 mkdir sky